apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>schema provides a way for providers to validate the changed parameters through json.</p>
+<p>Provides a mechanism that allows providers to validate the modified parameters using JSON.</p>
 </td>
 </tr>
 <tr>